Friday the 13th: A New Beginning: Plot

-Several years after the death of Jason Voorhees, a teenage Tommy Jarvis is tormented by nightmares of the mass murderer, resulting in his internment in numerous psychiatric hospitals.
+Five years after killing mass murderer Jason Voorhees, a teenage Tommy Jarvis is tormented by nightmares of him, resulting in his internment in numerous psychiatric hospitals.
 He is eventually transferred to the Pinehurst Halfway House, managed by Dr. Matt Letter and his assistant Pam Roberts.

-There, Tommy meets a circle of other teens, including lovers Eddie Kelso and Tina McCarthy, the stutterer Jake Patterson, the goth Violet Moraine, the serious Robin Brown, the compulsive eater Joey Burns, and the young Reggie Winter, whose grandfather George Winter works as the facility's cook.
-The group is disliked by their neighbor Ethel Hubbard as Eddie and Tina have made a habit of engaging in sexual intercourse on her property.
+There, Tommy meets a circle of other teens, including lovers Eddie and Tina, the stutterer Jake, goth Violet, the serious Robin, the compulsive eater Joey, and the young Reggie, whose grandfather George works as the facility's cook.
+The group is disliked by their foul-mouthed neighbor, Ethel, as Eddie and Tina habitually engage in sexual intercourse on her property.
 For this reason, Matt forbids the group from venturing outside the facility's premises.

-Vic Faden, another patient in the institute, is gripped by a fit of madness caused by Joey's constant pestering and brutally kills him with an axe, leading to his arrest.
-That evening, two greasers Vinnie and Pete are murdered by an unseen assailant after their car breaks down, and a diner waitress and her boyfriend are killed the following night.
-The sheriff hypothesizes that Jason Voorhees has come back to life and is the perpetrator of these murders, while Tommy himself is rendered a suspicious party.
+Vic, a violent-tempered patient who hates being in the institute, is gripped by a fit of madness caused by Joey's impertinence and brutally kills him with an axe, leading to his arrest by the cops and the paramedics take on the corpse of Joey.
+That evening, two greasers, Vinnie and Pete, are murdered by an unseen assailant after their car breaks down, and Lana, a diner waitress and her boyfriend Billy are killed the following night.
+Local Sheriff Cal Tucker theorizes that Jason Voorhees has come back to life and is the perpetrator of these murders, while Tommy himself is rendered a suspicious party.

-The next morning, Eddie and Tina disobediently go into the forest and have sex.
-They are spotted by Ethel's farmhand Raymond Joffroy who is killed soon after.
-After returning from washing off in the creek, Eddie finds that Tina has been murdered, and he soon meets the same fate.
-Meanwhile, Reggie begs his grandfather for a visit to his brother Demon, who has just returned to town, and Pam offers to accompany him while bringing Tommy along.
-As Pam and Reggie enjoy some enchiladas with Demon and his girlfriend Anita, Tommy meets Ethel's son Junior and gets into a fight with him, but then runs away into the forest after realizing his actions.
-After Pam and Reggie leave to find Tommy, Demon has a severe case of diarrhea from the enchiladas and runs to the outhouse.
-While using the outhouse, he and Anita are slaughtered.
-Upon Pam and Reggie's return to the institute, they are warned of the disappearance of Matt and Reggie's grandfather.
-Pam goes to search for them, entrusting Reggie to Violet, Jake, and Robin.
+The next morning, Eddie and Tina disobediently go into the forest and have sex while smoking cannabis.
+They are watched by Ethel's farmhand, Raymond Joffroy, who is killed soon after.
+After returning from washing off in the pond, Eddie finds Tina murdered, and he soon meets the same fate.

+Meanwhile, Reggie begs George to let him visit his brother Demon, who has just returned to town, and Pam offers to accompany him while bringing Tommy along.
+Tommy meets Ethel's son Junior and gets into a fight with him, but then runs away into the forest after realizing his actions.
+After Pam and Reggie leave to find Tommy, Demon and his girlfriend Anita Robb are slaughtered.

+Upon Pam and Reggie's return to the institute, they are warned of Matt's and George's disappearances.
+Pam searches for them, entrusting Reggie to Violet, Jake, and Robin.
 At this time, Ethel and Junior are killed, as are Jake, Robin, and Violet after Reggie falls asleep.
 Reggie awakens just as Pam returns, and they discover the trio's corpses in Tommy's room.
-Moments later, the killer, seemingly a resurrected Jason Voorhees, bursts into the house.
+Moments later, Jason Voorhees, apparently resurrected, bursts into the house.